FasterXML/jackson-module-scala/notes/about.markdown

-The Jackson Scala Module is an extension for the Jackson JSON Processor that adds databinding support for Scala native types and collections.
+The [Jackson Scala Module](https://github.com/FasterXML/jackson-module-scala) is an extension for the Jackson JSON Processor that adds databinding support for Scala native types and collections.

-For more information, see [the github project](https://github.com/FasterXML/jackson-module-scala).